atakanaydinbas/Stroke-Prediction-EDA-and-Accuracy/README.md

 Explore the project, run the code, and analyze the results.

 ## Contributing
 Contributions to this project are welcome.
-If you'd like to contribute, please follow our Contribution Guidelines.

 # **Accurancy Score is 93.9%**